 There are a handful of landlords that took advantage of the "Home Account" to capture transferred charges from their landlord account and unfortunately, the "Home Account" will be eliminated when we transition to the new system.

 Yes.
-Instead of using your ComEd account number, you will need to provide your Community Solar provider with your new Electric Choice ID number that in early in 2024 will be located on the 2nd page of your ComEd bill in the Service Address box, once the new system is in place.
+Instead of using your ComEd account number, you will need to provide your Community Solar provider with your new Electric Choice ID number that in February 2024 will be located on the 2nd page of your ComEd bill in the Service Address box, once the new system is in place.

 For customers with an existing relationship with a Community Solar Supplier, ComEd will share the Electric Choice ID number with the supplier so those customers won’t need to take any additional action.